ndbaker1/tsugi/README.md

 ```

 This will output the extension content into a folder named `build`, which is
-ready to be loaded into chrome on the chrome://extensions page.
+ready to be loaded into chrome on the `chrome://extensions` page.

-## Quick Start
+## ⚡ Quick Start

-If it's too much of a chore to clone and build the project, you can always open the
+If it's too much of a chore to clone the project locally, you can always open
-repo up in a github codespace and run
+up a github codespace and run
 ```bash
 npm install
 npm run pack